Saprang Kalayanamitr: CNS Special Operations Center

-On 27 December 2006, it was revealed that the Thai Cabinet had approved over half a billion baht worth of funding for a 14,000-man secret, anti-protest, special operations force, of which General Saprang was commander.
+On 27 December 2006, it was revealed that the Thai Cabinet had approved over half a billion baht worth of funding for a 14,000-man secret, anti-protest, special operations force, of which General Saprang was the commander.
 The so-called CNS Special Operations Center, funded with 556 million baht diverted from the Defense Ministry, Royal Thai Police, and government emergency reserve fund, had been secretly established by the CNS on 1 December 2006 in order to control protests.

 TOT and CAT Telecom

 Saprang was appointed by the junta to become chairman of the Board of Directors of Airports of Thailand (AoT) and also Chairman of the Boards of TOT and CAT Telecom, two major state-owned telecommunication companies.
 Saprang's first move as TOT Chairman was to hand-pick three Army colonels and vocal Thaksin-critic Vuthiphong Priebjrivat to sit on the state enterprise's board of directors.
 Saprang transferred TOT President Somkuan Bruminhent to an inactive position and appointed Vuthiphong new president.
 He then hand-picked all 10 other directors.

 Saprang noted in an interview that, "if telecommunication businesses are in private hands, the country won't be safe."
 The junta had earlier announced plans to cancel the initial public offering of both TOT and CAT Telecom and to merge the two state enterprises.

 Under Saprang's leadership, TOT reaffirmed its ownership rights to all existing backbone telecommunications networks under a new strategy to act as a "genuine" national telecom company.
 The new strategy was expected to increase political and business tensions.
 Under the "build-transfer-operate" (BTO) concession agreements that TOT signed with private telecom operators, the TOT technically owns all fixed-line, mobile, and optical fibre networks in Thailand.
 However, it had never exercised those rights in the past.

 Vuthiphong was fired from the TOT board and his position of acting TOT President in June 2007.
 He immediately accused the Army of using the TOT as an unmonitored slush fund.
-He claimed that an unnamed Army unit had requested that TOT buy it 800 million baht worth of electronic equipment.
+He claimed that an unnamed Army unit had requested that TOT buy 800 million baht worth of electronic equipment.
 Upon receiving the request, Vuthipong demanded to know why neither the Army nor the Defence Ministry used their own secret budgets to purchase the equipment, and why an internal Army unit, rather than the kingdom's main national security organisations, had made the request.
 Saprang denied that there was any lack of transparency in the request for financial support.
 Vuthipong claimed that the equipment should only have cost 30 million baht, not 800 million baht.
 He was fired and expelled from the board soon after refusing to sign off on the deal.
 The board later appointed Col. Natee Sukolrat as the new TOT President and accepted the army's donation request.